Christopher Reeve: 1980s

-After finishing Superman II, Reeve and his family left London and rented a house in the Hollywood Hills.
-Soon after, Reeve grew tired of Hollywood and took the family to Williamstown, Massachusetts, where he played the lead in the successful play The Front Page, directed by Robert Allan Ackerman.
+After finishing Superman II, Reeve called Nikos Psacharopoulos, the artistic director of the Williamstown Theatre Festival, whom he knew since his apprentice days, and asked if he could join the company.
+Reeve did two plays that season: The Front Page and The Cherry Orchard.
+The former, directed by Robert Allan Ackerman, became one of the biggest successes of the summer.
+From then on, he was a regular at the festival.
 Later in the year, Reeve played a disabled Vietnam veteran in Lanford Wilson's play Fifth of July on Broadway to excellent reviews.
 To prepare for the role, he was coached by an amputee on how to walk on artificial legs.
+The production was nominated for five Tony Awards, including Best Play.
+In 1981, Reeve returned to Williamstown to play Achilles in the two-part, six-hour production of The Greeks.

-In 1982 Reeve stretched his acting range further and played a devious novice playwright with questionable motives regarding his lover and mentor Michael Caine, in Sidney Lumet's suspenseful dark comedy film Deathtrap, based on the play by Ira Levin.
-The film was well received.
-The same year, Reeve portrayed corrupt Catholic priest John Flaherty making challenging decisions during World War II in Monsignor.
-Reeve felt this gave him the opportunity to play "a morally ambiguous character who was neither clearly good nor clearly bad, someone to whom life is much more complex than the characters I've played previously".
+In 1982, Reeve stretched his acting range further and played a devious novice playwright with questionable motives regarding his idol and mentor Michael Caine, in Sidney Lumet's suspenseful dark comedy Deathtrap, based on the play by Ira Levin.
+The film was well received, but a major plot twist was spoiled by the press, affecting its box office performance.
+The same year, Reeve portrayed corrupt Catholic priest John Flaherty making challenging decisions during World War II in Frank Perry's Monsignor.
+Reeve felt this gave him the opportunity to play "a morally ambiguous character who was neither clearly good nor clearly bad, someone to whom life is much more complex than the characters I've played previously."
 Reeve blamed the failure of the film on poor editing.
-He said "the movie is sort of a series of outrageous incidents that you find hard to believe.
-Since they don't have a focus, and since they aren't justified and explained, they become laughable".
+He said, "the movie is sort of a series of outrageous incidents that you find hard to believe.
+Since they don't have a focus, and since they aren't justified and explained, they become laughable."

+In 1983, Reeve appeared in Shelley Duvall's Faerie Tale Theatre, playing the dual roles of Prince Charming and the cowardly prince in Sleeping Beauty.
+In Williamstown, he acted in the play Holiday.
+Later that year, Reeve went to Kranjska Gora, Slovenia, to work on the film The Aviator.
+The producers approached him without knowing he could fly a Stearman, the vintage biplane used in the film.
+He readily accepted the role and volunteered to do his own piloting to achieve a more realistic look.
+The film was released in March 1985.